Ballyconnell: Medieval

-In medieval times, the town belonged to the McGovern chiefs who had a fort there.
+A small market town on the River Woodford beneath Slieve Rushen, close by the ancient border between Breifni and Fermanagh.
+Ballyconnell first emerges in the medieval period as a centre of the territory of the Magauran clan, whose chiefs had a ring fort and a burial place there.
 Ballyconnell was situated in one of the ballybetoes of Tullyhaw named Calmhagh (Calva), which basically means almost the same as Maigin, the narrow plain.
-As it was on the border between Fermanagh and Breifne, Ballyconnell was a flash-point for the wars between the Maguires, O'Rourkes, O'Reillys, McGoverns, McKiernans and their allies.
-The Annals of Ireland record incidents at Ballyconnell in the following years.
-These include, in 1323, a note that Rory MacMahon, Mel O'Seagannain & MacMuldoon were slain at Ballyconnell by Cathal O'Rourke.
+The province border regions between Ulster and Connacht was throughout ancient history a flash-point for tribal clan wars between the Ulster Maguires, O'Rourkes, O'Reillys, McGaurans, McKiernans of Connacht and their allies.
+From the ninth century the Kingdom of Breifni included all modern day Cavan, Leitrim and parts of Fermanagh, Longford, Meath and Sligo. was ruled over by the O'Rourkes.
+The Annals of Ireland record significaant incidents at the Battle of Magh Slecht plains near Ballyconnell.
+These include, in 1256 the break up of O'Rourke's rule in a conflict with O'Reilly clans for control of the kingdom.
+The result left the Breifni kingdom permanently divided, creating West Breifni (O'Rourke) and East Breifni (O'Reilly).
+Later in 1323 a note that Rory MacMahon, Mel O'Seagannain & MacMuldoon were slain at Ballyconnell by Cathal O'Rourke.

-According to the annals, in 1457, Brian Maguire fought with Lochlann O'Rourke, the McGoverns & McKiernans at Ballyconnell.
+According to the annals, in 1457, Brian Maguire fought with Lochlann O'Rourke, the McGaurans & McKiernans at Ballyconnell.

 In 1470, O'Donnell and O'Rourke fought with O'Reilly, the English and the McKiernans at Ballyconnell.
 And, in 1475, Hugh Roe O'Donnell went to Ballyconnell to make peace with the O'Reilly.
 The annals suggest that O'Donnell camped at Ballyconnell after raiding the town of Cavan in 1595.